-- 3 The Minister is the constituted authority for the administration of justice within the Province and nothing contained in this Act shall be construed to change or alter this responsibility. - 4 The Minister has the general supervision and management of this Act and the regulations. - 5 (1) The Minister shall ensure that an adequate and effective level of policing is maintained throughout the Province.
+3 The Minister is the constituted authority for the administration of justice within the Province and nothing contained in this Act shall be construed to change or alter this responsibility.
+2004, c.
+31, s.
+3.

+Supervision and management of Act

+4 The Minister has the general supervision and management of this Act and the regulations.
+2004, c.
+31, s.
+4.

+Duties of Minister

+5 (1) The Minister shall ensure that an adequate and effective level of policing is maintained throughout the Province.

+(1A) The Minister shall approve uniform training programs and guidelines for police officers who work with individuals with mental disabilities.

-- (2) The Minister shall promote the preservation of peace, the prevention of crime, the efficiency of police services and the improvement of police relationships with communities within the Province. - (3) For the purpose of subsections (1) and (2), the Minister may - (a) issue a directive or a standard operating or administrative procedure to a police department and the police department shall comply with the directive or standard operating or administrative procedure; - (b) require a police department, board or advisory board to develop a directive or a standard operating or administrative procedure.
+(2) The Minister shall promote the preservation of peace, the prevention of crime, the efficiency of police services and the improvement of police relationships with communities within the Province.

+may

+(3) For the purpose of subsections (1), (1A) and (2), the Minister

+(a) issue a directive or a standard operating or administrative procedure to a police department or to the Serious Incident Response Team;

+(b) require a police department, board or advisory board or the Serious Incident Response Team to develop a directive or a standard operating or administrative procedure.

+(3A) Where the Minister issues a directive or a standard operating or administrative procedure under subsection (3), the police department or the Serious Incident Response Team, as the case may be, shall comply with it.